 Sometime later, Maria and Theodore moved to Washington, D.C.
 Theodore's occupation in the 1910 census was "railroad traffic expert" working for the government.
 Theodore died in Washington in 1918.
 He is buried in the Middletown (Maryland) Reformed Church Cemetery.
 Maria died in Washington a year later.

 H. JOHN FREDERICK Michael.
-John was born on May 30, 1811, near Harmony, Maryland.
+John, who usually went by his middle name, Frederick, was born on May 30, 1811, near Harmony, Maryland.
 He married Mary Ann Hyatt on March 11, 1837.
-John and Mary had eight children.
+Frederick and Mary had eight children.
 All but one lived to adulthood.
-John Frederick often went by the name Frederick.

 John Frederick died in 1879.
 Mary lived 13 more years.
 They are both buried in Urbana's Oak Dale Cemetery.